1. Introduction

 4.2.1.
 Declaring Attributes

-The first %attribute directive in a grammar defines the default attribute.
 The default attribute is distinguished in two ways: 1) if no attribute specifier is given on an attribute reference, the default attribute is assumed (see Semantic Rules) and 2) the value for the default attribute of the starting non-terminal becomes the return value of the parse.

-Optionally, one may specify a type declaration for the attribute record using the %attributetype declaration.
-This allows you to define the type given to the attribute record and, more importantly, allows you to introduce type variables that can be subsequently used in %attribute declarations.
-If the %attributetype directive is given without any %attribute declarations, then the %attributetype declaration has no effect.
+This allows you to define the type given to the attribute record and, more importantly, allows you to introduce type variables that can be subsequently used in %attribute

 For example, the following declarations: